iyer-karthik/black-tea.github.io/_posts/2017-04-12-Windows-Data-Analysis-Setup.md

 # First (easy) Path: Install Anaconda Separately

 ## Step 1: Install Anaconda
 Esri has actually put together a pretty decent [how-to guide](https://developers.arcgis.com/python/guide/install-and-set-up/) on getting setup with Anaconda on your machine.
+For this, I went with the 64-bit installation using Python 3.X

 ## Step 2: Install relevant libraries
 Once you install Anaconda, open the Anaconda command prompt and type the following to install the esri Python API: